-White House, Senate negotiations ongoing over massive $1T stimulus amid coronavirus crisis
+White House says coronavirus stimulus could reach $1.4 trillion, as negotiations continue on Capitol Hill

 The legislation also outlined $300 billion for small businesses to keep furloughed and laid-off workers on the payroll and $208 billion in loans to airlines and other industries.

-Some Republicans have objected to certain measures outlined in the bill, and most Democrats, including Senate Minority Leader Chuck Schumer, have sounded the alarm saying the measure does not go far enough in protecting American families, and is too focused on corporations.
+Some Republicans have objected to certain measures outlined in the bill, and most Democrats, including Schumer, have sounded the alarm saying the measure does not go far enough in protecting American families, and is too focused on corporations.

+Sen. Josh Hawley, R-Mo., introduced an amendment to McConnell's plan on Saturday, which aimed to expand relief for low-income and middle-income Americans.
+Hawley's plan lowers the threshold for Americans to qualify for the $1,200 relief.
+In order to qualify, under his amendment, an individual must be a U.S. citizen with a Social Security number.

+Under McConnell's plan, an individual must file taxes and have an income greater than $0 in order to qualify, which Hawley says leaves behind Americans who are disabled, or living in public housing that don't file taxes due to not having any true income of their own.

 MCCONNELL'S STIMULUS WOULD PROVIDE $1200 PER PERSON, $2400 FOR COUPLES